-Bypassing the enormous raw bar near the entrance (you can actually sit down at it and pick out your own protein), the dining room is deceptively large and has a wall of tinted windows looking into the spotless, stainless steel kitchen.
-The portions are huge and uniformly well-executed, from Alaskan king crab crudo served over diced avocado and cantaloupe to a Maryland crab cake that's all crab and just a hint of cake.
-The crab-stuffed shrimp is impossible to resist and the Wagyu beef hot rock is a great example of a more modern fusion dish.
-For a main course the Louisiana red fish cooked meunière style with lump crab is mouthwatering.
-There's nothing earth-shaking or genre-busting going on here, but it is always nice to see seafood classics executed extremely well.
+Bypassing the enormous raw bar near the entrance (you can actually sit down at it and pick out your own protein), the dining room is large and has a wall of tinted windows looking into the spotless, steel kitchen.
+The portions are huge and uniformly well-executed, from Alaskan king crab served over diced avocado and cantaloupe to a Maryland crab cake that's all crab and just a hint of cake.
+The crab-stuffed shrimp is impossible to resist and the Chilean sea bass steamed Hong-Kong style in a sherry sauce is a great example of a more modern fusion dish.
+If you've saved any room for dessert, order the bananas foster.
+There's nothing earthshaking going on here, but it is nice to see seafood classics executed well.